ftcconsultoria/siscontRestaurantesV2/README.md

 multiple products through the `PEDI_ITENS` table.
 The SQL statement used to create this table is available at `sql/create_pedi_itens.sql`.
 When editing an order the application calculates `PDOC_VLR_TOTAL` automatically from the sum of its items.
+Each new order automatically stores the vendor contact from the logged user in the `CCOT_VEND_PK` column.
 These order records and their items are also synchronized with Supabase when using the sync screen.

 The client form displays a map using the `google_maps_flutter` plugin, which has been upgraded to version 2.12.3.